mmitch/cobol-build/README.md

 how to install
 --------------

-1. Add _cobol-travis_ to your project:
+1. Add _cobol-build_ to your project:

-   - If you have a git based project, add _cobol-travis_ as a submodule to your existing repository:
+   - If you have a git based project, add _cobol-build_ as a submodule to your existing repository:
-	 - `git submodule add git@github.com:mmitch/cobol-travis.git`
+	 - `git submodule add git@github.com:mmitch/cobol-build.git`
 	 - `git commit`
 	 - add an extra parameter to `git submodule add` to check out to a different directory

-   - Otherwise just download _cobol-travis_ and put it in a subdirectory in your project.
+   - Otherwise just download _cobol-build_ and put it in a subdirectory in your project.

 2. Copy `template/Makefile` to the root directory of your project